-The education should be organized so that the third-cycle student attains the stipulated qualitative targets.
-How the knowledge needs of each individual third-cycle student are to be fulfilled in order to attain the qualitative targets is stated in respective individual study plan.
+The programme must be designed so that the doctoral student achieves the applicable qualitative targets.
+How each individual doctoral student's knowledge needs are to be ensured in order to fulfil the qualitative targets is stated in each individual study plan.

-3 Entry requirements and selection
+3 Eligibility and selection